Quasi-isometric rigidity of subgroups and Filtered ends: Filtered Ends of Pairs

 Indeed, for any $i,j \in J_\sigma$, if $i \preceq j$ then $J_i$ is a coinitial subset of $J_j$ and hence there is a natural bijection $\tau_{i,j}\colon \Ends(X,C,J_i) \to \Ends(X,C,J_j)$.
 Moreover, if $i,j,k\in J_\sigma$ and $i\preceq j \preceq k$, then $\tau_{j,k} \circ \tau_{i,j} = \tau_{i,k}$.
 Hence all the sets $\Ends(X,C,J_i)$ for $i\in J_\sigma$ can be naturally identified. \end{remark}

-\begin{example} The examples below illustrate that the number of filtered ends does depend on the scale $\sigma$.
-However, in the cases that we are interested, the number stabilizes for sufficiently large scales, see \cref{prop:injectivity:directed:system}. \begin{enumerate} \item Let $X$ be the Euclidean plane and let $C$ be an infinite line.
+\begin{example} The following examples illustrate that for reasonably well-behaved metric spaces, the number of filtered ends stabilizes for large scales.
+See \cref{prop:injectivity:directed:system} for a general result for geodesic spaces. \begin{enumerate} \item Let $X$ be the Euclidean plane and let $C$ be an infinite line.
 Then $\Ends(X,C,\sigma)$ is a set of cardinality two if and only if $\sigma>0$.
 Note that $\Ends(X,C,0)$ is empty. \item Let $X$ be the set of pairs of integers with the Manhattan distance, that is, the distance between $(x_1,y_1)$ and $(x_2,y_2)$ is $|x_1-x_2|+|y_1-y_2|$.
 Let $C$ be the points of the form $(n,0)$ with $n\in \Z$.
 Then $\Ends(X,C,\sigma)$ has cardinality two if $\sigma\geq 1$, and $\Ends(X,C,\sigma)$ is empty otherwise. \item Let $X$ be the subspace of the Euclidean plane consisting of two vertical lines at distance two, and two horizontal lines at distance one.
 Let $C$ consists of a single point.
 Then $\Ends(X,C,\sigma)$ has cardinality $8$ if $\sigma<1$, $6$ if $1\leq \sigma <2$, and $4$ if $\sigma\geq 2$. \end{enumerate} \end{example}

 \begin{corollary} For any pair of non-negative real numbers $\sigma\leq \sigma'$, the inclusion of $I_{\sigma'}$ into $I_\sigma$ induces a canonical function In particular, if $\sigma\leq \sigma'\leq \sigma''$ then \end{corollary} \begin{proof} Note that there is an isomorphism of directed systems $J_\sigma \to J_{\sigma'}$ given by $i=(\sigma,y)\mapsto j_*=(\sigma',y)$.
 In particular, if $i,j\in J_\sigma$ and $i \preceq j$, then there is a commutative diagram